RG9n/RG9n.github.io/write-ups/steelmountain.md

 Once you get a win on the shell, we can move on to looking for a misconfigured service.

-5. What powershell -c command could we run to manually find out the service name?
+**1) What powershell -c command could we run to manually find out the service name?**
 This is a good cmdlet to know, but not really useful due to winPEAS. winPEAS will tell you the service to target, but this is an option for manually finding the service.

 It is time to use winPEAS for some awesome script priviledge escalation.
 Run a powershell script to get winPEAS from the HTTPServer you are hosting using your tun0 IP.